ArchGPT/ArchGPT-grandfather/readme.md

 Summary

-ArchGPT is a RAG framework which can also be used to manage your source code.
-(It is not to be confused with ARCHY, an ARC-AGI solver that utilizes ArchGPT among many things).
+ArchGPT is a RAG framework which can be used to manage any codebase